KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-IPCam by RedNax67](https://github.com/RedNax67/MMM-IPCam)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: Found `require('http')` in file `foscam.js`: Replace 'http' by 'node:http'.
+3. Recommendation: Found `require('http')` in file `foscam.js`: Replace 'http' by 'node:http'.
-3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-5. The branch name is 'master'.
+6. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-IPT by uok825](https://github.com/uok825/MMM-IPT)